Management fee, Rollover fee, or Overnight fee

 Funding rate fee

-The funding rate is based on all long and short positions and depends on how the leveraged contract is priced to the original stock price longs will pay shorts or vice versa shorts will pay longs.
+Funding rate is a periodic payment between traders that keeps the contract price aligned with the spot price.
+When the contract trades above spot, longs pay shorts.
+When it trades below spot, shorts pay longs.
+Most crypto exchanges charge funding every 8 hours, while other platforms may charge daily or at different intervals.
 If you’re unsure how this affects your trade, using a funding rate calculator can help you see exactly what you’ll pay or receive based on real numbers.

 After each funding period, the rate is calculated again depending on the price difference between the leveraged contract and the original price of the underlying asset it follows.